ajs17/memills/content/people/mills-edward-hallock-1819-family/features/baptism.md

 At the time that the Reverend Ford Eastman was pastor of Brookton Congregational Church, Emily's mother Mary Ann was the only one in the family on the Church rolls, so it is unclear how much exposure Emily would have had to the Reverend while she was pastor.
 During the Reverend's tenure, she would also give occasional public lectures at the Congregational Church.
 In the Reverend's account of her first visit to Brookton, one imagines that it is likely that Mary Ann, and possibly Emily too, were among those who "waited in the dim light of the smoky kerosene lamps to speak to me."
 (From **Enjoyment of Living** by Max Eastman, pg 70.)

+This is Brookton Congregational Church as it looked at the baptism that day:

+{{% mefig "1907-06-13-bcc" "700" /%}}

+A view of the church as Emily would have approached it from her home and store:

+{{% mefig "1900s-bcc" "700" /%}}

+This photo of the altar is also from the early 1900's, likely the 1920's:

+{{% mefig "1920-bcc-interior" "700" /%}}

 The Deacons listed are:

   - **[Cantine Lounsbery](https://www.findagrave.com/memorial/89338791/cantine-lounsbery)** (1831-1910)